tsimeonov/Computer-Science/Computer Science/CM1020 Discrete Math/Week 1/objective.md

 - Elements in A that are not in B
 - Represented by the part of A's circle that `doesn't overlap` with B

+4. `Complement` (A')

+- All elements not in A, relative to the `universal set`
+- Represented by the area outside A's circle, inside the rectangle

+---